-This funding is dedicated to helping schools with inadequate bandwidth upgrade their current connection to the internet.
+This funding is dedicated to helping schools with inadequate bandwidth to upgrade their current connection to the internet.
 Potential applicants should understand the grant program will leverage federal subsidies via the E-rate process and contracts with telecom providers will be signed in Spring 2019.

 Applicants will be categorized by the following

 - First priority: School sites with current connection speeds below 20Kbps per student and are unable to administer the 2019 computer-based CAASPP and are unable to improve their internet connection.

 All public school districts, county offices of education and charter schools are eligible to apply and are encouraged to do so if they meed the criteria above.
 While the conditions listed above will help prioritize funding and serve as a guiding principle, school sites with external connectivity under 100Mbps or school districts with external connectivity under 1000Mbps (1Gbps) should consider applying.
 Interested school sites are urged to communicate with their district administration about the grant opportunity before applying.

 338 Sites Completed

 41 Sites Work-in-Progress

 50 Sites in the process for BIIG 2, Wave 4

 • 1 site work-in-progress (Green Point in Humboldt, anticipated completion Q3, 2019)